Research Areas Overview

-Research increasingly demonstrates that environmental factors are key economic assets that deliver value to all members of society.
-For example, global climate change is possibly the most pressing economic challenge of our generation and air pollution is one of the leading causes of mortality in the developed and developing world.
-The Opportunity Lab’s Climate and Environment Initiative supports research to better understand the social value of environmental conditions and externalities while also trying to better understand the economic consequences of existing or proposed policies.
-Led by Professors Solomon Hsiang and Reed Walker, the initiative uses data-driven approaches to better understand the social costs of greenhouse gas emissions and energy use, the cost-effectiveness and distributional consequences of resource management strategies and environmental policies, and inequalities in exposure to environmental harm.
-To view Climate & Environment research please click HERE.
+Research increasingly demonstrates that global climate change is possibly the most pressing economic challenge of our generation and that air pollution is one of the leading causes of mortality in the world.
+The Opportunity Lab’s Climate and Environment Initiative supports research to better understand the social value of environmental conditions and externalities while also examining the economic consequences of existing or proposed policies.
+Led by Professors Solomon Hsiang and Reed Walker, the initiative uses data-driven approaches to better understand the social costs of greenhouse gas emissions, the cost-effectiveness and distributional consequences of resource management strategies, and inequalities in exposure to environmental harm.

-The Opportunity Lab’s Health Initiative conducts and synthesizes economic research with the primary goals of improving lives and reducing inequality through the more efficient provision of health care services.
+The Opportunity Lab’s Health Initiative conducts and synthesizes economic research with the goals of improving lives and reducing inequality through the more efficient provision of health care services.
 The core research team, led by Professors Benjamin Handel and Jonathan Kolstad, partners with policy organizations and business to deliver key research insights.
 The Initiative focuses on research that uses sophisticated economic methods to study large micro-level datasets on consumer and producer and behavior in health care markets.
 Some of the primary research topics include consumer behavior and market regulation in health insurance markets, physician performance in the context of different payment and technology mechanisms, consumer choices of health care services and providers, and equitable systems for national health care provision.
-To view Health research please click HERE.

 Over the past forty years inequality has steadily increased in the United States.
 Income and wealth are becoming ever more concentrated at the top of the distribution while the levels of wages, earnings and income for those in the middle and bottom of the distribution have stagnated or even fallen.
-The Opportunity Lab’s Social Safety Net and Employment Initiative focuses on understanding the causes and consequences of these fundamental trends in our economy.
-We also examine the role of taxes and social safety net programs in magnifying or mitigating the rise in inequality.
+The Opportunity Lab’s Social Safety Net and Employment Initiative focuses on understanding the causes and consequences of these fundamental trends in our economy, as well as the role taxes and social safety net programs have in magnifying or mitigating the rise in inequality.
 Led by Professors David Card and Hilary Hoynes, the Initiative concerns topics such as intergenerational mobility, the gender wage gap, and the role of employers in local and national labor markets.
 Other topics concern the preferences for redistribution, behavioral effects of taxation, the effect of affirmative action policies on economic outcomes, and long-run effects of early life exposure to social safety net policies.
-To view Social Safety Net & Employment research please click HERE.